nplan/HomeButtons/docs/setup.md

     - `Discovery Prefix` - *Home Assistant* parameter for MQTT discovery.
 The default is `homeassistant`.
     Leave that unchanged if you haven't modified *Home Assistant*'s configuration.

+4. Enter static IP details (**optional, use only if you know what you're doing**):

+    - `Static IP` - IP of *Home Buttons*.
+Must be outside the DHCP address range of your router.

+    - `Gateway` - The IP address of your router.

+    - `Subnet Mask` Usually `255.255.255.0.`

-4. Enter button labels
+5. Enter button labels

     > This step is not necessary, you can do it later directly in *Home Assistant*.

     - `Button {1-6} Label` - Label that will be displayed next to each button.
 The order is from top to bottom.

-5. Confirm by clicking `Save`.
+6. Confirm by clicking `Save`.
 Device will exit the setup and display button labels.

 > If MQTT connection is not successful, `MQTT error` will be displayed and *Home Buttons* will return to welcome screen.
 You can start the setup again by pressing any button.
 Please make sure to enter correct MQTT parameters.